 I recently encountered a Mac that would not boot properly.
 However, it did boot into single-user mode and allowed access to the file system via the command line interface.
 Since I had recently purchased an external, portable USB drive, I wanted to offload my important files to the USB drive before reformatting and reinstalling a fresh system.
-Here are the steps I took:

 • Connect USB drive to Mac and boot into single-user mode (cmd-s)